-Ingredients You Need to Make a Dutch Bros Rebel
+Ingredients that you Need to Make a Dutch Bros Rebel

 12oz Can of Sugar Free Red Bull

-I guess that means a better name for our Dutch Bro’s Rebel is a Dutch Bros Redbull (hahaha I’ll be here all week)
+I guess that means a better name for our Dutch Bro’s Rebel is a Dutch Bros Redbull (I’ll be here all week)

-I prefer to use sugar free Redbull as opposed to regular to make my Rebels because we’re also going to be using high sugar syrups in the drink, and adding another 34g of sugar to this with a regular Redbull seems excessive and unnecessary.
-I want to be able to enjoy my Rebel without going into a sugar coma afterwards.
+I prefer to use sugar-free Redbull as opposed to regular to make my Rebels because we’re also going to be using high sugar syrups in the drink and adding another 34g of sugar on top seems unnecessary.
+But it’s a free country so make your drink exactly how you’d like.
+I personally want to be able to enjoy my Rebel without having the sugar crash of the century afterward.